Jimfarrugia/theme-switcher/README.md

 `apply_dunst_theme.sh "theme_name"`
-  - overwrite `dunst/dunstrc.d/current_theme.conf` in the config directory with new theme file from the same directory.
+  - overwrite `dunst/dunstrc.d/current_theme.conf` in the config directory with new theme file from `dunst/themes`
   - restart dunst service

-##
+## nvim

+The current theme is defined in the `nvim/lua/plugins/colorscheme.lua` file.

+A `themes` directory has been added to the nvim config directory which will store the theme collection.

+`apply_nvim_theme.sh "theme_name"`
+  - overwrite `nvim/lua/plugins/colorscheme.lua` in the config directory with new theme file from `nvim/themes`